jkobejs/google-oauth4s/docs/index.md

 # Google Oauth 2.0 for Scala

-Effectfull API for [Google OAuth 2.0][google-oauth] flows for Scala which is constrained by cats effect **Sync** typeclass .
+Effectfull API for [Google OAuth 2.0][google-oauth] flows for Scala which is constrained by cats effect **Sync** typeclass.
 Currently it supports only server to server interaction.

 Quick start
 ------------